TomBen12/Oms/README.md

 assigns individual ids and increments them

 ## Serve
-Run `ng serve` for client side to run, and `dotnet watch` in the api folder to launch server side client
+Run `npm i --legacy-peer-deps` then `ng serve` for client side to run, then `dotnet watch` in the api folder to launch server side client

 ## Versions
  - Angular CLI: 15.0.4